 4) the first studies to show that hydroxyurea treatment is safe and effective for children with sickle cell anemia who live in malaria endemic areas

 Dr. John is an active clinician, specializing in pediatric infectious diseases and tropical medicine.
 He conducts research and training programs in Kenya in collaboration with colleagues at the Kenya Medical Research Institute and Moi University, and in Uganda in collaboration with colleagues at Makerere University.
-He is the author of more than 160 peer-reviewed publications and 30 book chapters.
+He is the author of more than 200 peer-reviewed publications and 30 book chapters.
 Dr. John received the Pediatric Infectious Diseases Society’s Young Investigator Award in 2004, and the Bailey K. Ashford Medal from the American Society of Tropical Medicine and Hygiene in 2011.
+Dr. John is also a writer who has published poetry, essays and short stories.